Blindness from Dermal Filler Injections

-AestheFill, a new type of dermal filler, is in the headlines in Singapore recently for the wrong reasons.
-According to The Straits Times in September 2023, a patient who had AestheFill injections in a clinic in Singapore is reported to have gone blind.
+A non-reversible dermal filler containing PDLLA , is in the headlines in Singapore recently for the wrong reasons.
+According to The Straits Times in September 2023, a patient who had this filler in injected in Singapore went blind.

 This unfortunate news of filler complications will undoubtedly cast fears on aesthetic treatments in Singapore.
 Granted, all aesthetic treatments and surgeries have inherent risks.
 Doctors have to minimise these risks as much as possible to protect the safety of their patients undergoing filler injections through a combination of filler choices, injection techniques and knowledge of anatomy.

-The main active ingredient in AestheFill is Poly-D, L-lactic acid (PDLLA).
+PDLLA refers to Poly-D, L-lactic acid (PDLLA).
 PDLLA are long chains consisting of lactic acid.
 Lactic acid is naturally found in human bodies; our muscles form lactic acid as a byproduct after exercise.
 Lactic acid can also be synthesised in a laboratory1.
 Lactic acid exists in two forms (enantiomers): L- and D-lactic acid.
 Both of them can form poly-D, lactic acid (PDLA); poly-L, lactic acid (PLLA); and a mix of both called poly D, L, lactic acid (PDLLA)1.
-This review on Aesthefill will focus on how PDLLA works and its studies and safety profile.

-Based on the mechanism of action for Sculptra, PLA filters are thought to increase collagen levels by a foreign body reaction2.
+PLA fillers are thought to increase collagen levels by a foreign body reaction2.
 Essentially, these PLA filters are foreign to the human body, so the body initiates an immune reaction to break down the PLA filler.
 This immune reaction also causes inflammation, which also increases the activity of the collagen building cells (fibroblasts); thereby increasing the amount of collagen fibres2,3.

 The presence of PLA particles act as a stimulant for fibroblast production and collagen Synthesis3.
 As PLA particles gradually break down, the stimulus for fibroblast and collagen production also dissipates3.
 Hence, AestheFill and Sculptra are also known as bio-stimulatory fillers.

-Specific to PDLLA fillers like Aesthefill, animal studies have shown that PDLLA fillers also enhance collagen synthesis between the PDLLA particles4,5.
+Specific to PDLLA fillers, animal studies have shown that PDLLA fillers also enhance collagen synthesis between the PDLLA particles4,5.

 Traditional dermal fillers containing hyaluronic acid are commonly used in Singapore and globally to replenish volume loss in hollow areas of the face (e.g. temples, cheeks); lift the face and reduce laugh lines; and sculpt the face (e.g. lips, nose).
 The volume gained from hyaluronic acid fillers is almost entirely dependent on the amount of dermal fillers injected.
 Due to hyaluronic acid’s humectant properties, this type of filler may cause temporary swelling initially.
 Some types of hyaluronic acid fillers have been found to also cause neocollagenesis5.